The purpose of this guideline is to provide guidance about mouth care at Great Ormond Street Hospital (GOSH).

-To enable appropriate mouth care to be implemented, a through oral assessment is required.
+To enable appropriate mouth care to be implemented, a thorough oral assessment is required.
 The oral assessment represents the vital first step in planning effective oral care (Gibson et al 2006).
-The assessement procedure should be explained to the child and family, including why the assessment is necessary and what it entails (Rationale 1).
+The assessment procedure should be explained to the child or young person and family, including why the assessment is necessary and what it entails (Rationale 1).

 A good source of light is required to examine the oral cavity (Rationale 4).

-Standard (universal) precautions should be adopted and non-sterile gloves worn (Rationale 5).
+Hand hygiene should be performed and an apron and non-sterile gloves worn (Rationale 5).

 The teeth should, if possible, be cleaned prior to the examining the oral cavity (Rationale 6 and 7).

 An oral assessment tool such as the Oral Assessment Guide (OAG), is useful if recording the status of the oral cavity in children and young people of all ages (Rationale 8) (Gibson et al 2006).
 This may need to be adapted for each clinical area, as this tool has been utilised and validated primarily for use with children and young people with cancer (Rationale 9).
 There are other assessment tools available such as the Children’s International Mucositis Evaluation Scale (ChIMES) that are currently being researched for their validity in children and young people (Jacobs et al, 2013).

 Staff undertaking assessment of the oral cavity should be trained in the use of the OAG (Rationale 10).
 Nursing staff or healthcare support workers may be best placed to perform regular assessment of a child or young person’s oral status (UKCCSG-PONF Mouth care group 2006).